 The teams that figure this out first won't just be faster.
 They'll be better — because they'll have found a way to keep expertise in the loop while removing everything that was slowing it down.

-We've spent three years getting individuals faster.
-The next three years will be about getting teams better.
+We spent three years making individuals faster.
+The next three are about making teams better.

-That's the shift.
-And that's where the numbers finally move.
+That's the shift from single-player to multiplayer — and it's where the organizational numbers finally move.